vegasbrianc/cats-1/README.md

 - Clone the app's GitHub repo
 - Dockerize the app
+- Run the app
 - Push the image to Docker Hub
-- Run the app

 The application you will deploy is the 'cats' application.
-It is a simple 1-container application that displays random pictures of cats, because why not!
-It is a flask written in Python that pulls the images from public URLs.
+It is a simple 1-container application that displays random pictures of cats, because why not!!
+It is a flask application written in Python that pulls the images from public URLs.

 ### Step 1.1 - Log into VMs and verify that Docker is running

-1. SSH to your __v112node0__ with the username of 'labuser'
+1. SSH to your __v112node0__ with the username of `labuser`.
+You should have the hostnames in an email titled "Docker Labs VMs Ready"

    The command to SSH into **v112node0** will look something like the following: